Adversarial Patterns: Building Robust Android Malware Classifiers: Research directions

 \section{Research directions}

-\textbf{Adversarial machine learning and interpretability:} Machine learning classifiers in adversarial attacks often succumb to making erroneous decisions with very high confidence.
-Since we deal with entirely unknown forms of attack, building robust and resilient models to withstand such attacks is not easy.
-The main question thus lies in understanding the reason why classifiers trained to generalize well to unseen data succumb to small perturbations.
-Only by understanding the cause can we provide the solution.
-Future research hence should be focused on understanding the paradigm of adversarial vulnerability.
-Theoretical or empirical evidence on why machine learning algorithms behave unexpectedly to adversarial attacks will provide essential design techniques for defenders.
-In this regard, the intersection of adversarial learning and machine learning explainability can provide compelling insights \cite{zheng2020understanding}. \textbf{Quantifying robustness:} Despite motivated efforts in quantifying the robustness of a classifier \cite{carlini2017provably, katz2017reluplex}, no approaches are universally acceptable.
-A mathematical bound on the robustness of classifiers depending on certain architectural or dataset conditions and constraints can help understand the model confidence in adversarial settings.
-New attacks will constantly break heuristics-based defenses.
-Hence, a solid mathematical understanding of adversarial robustness is necessary to design resilient classifiers. \textbf{Bayesian learning:} Bayesian adversarial learning \cite{ye2018bayesian} is also a research direction to explore, which directly helps quantify the uncertainty on predictions.
-Exploiting the model's uncertainty can help in the design of robust classifiers. \textbf{Feature selection:} New research has presented adversarial property as an inherent quality of the dataset.
-We discussed this idea briefly in Section \ref{sec:whyVulnerable}.
-Existing feature reduction and augmentation techniques for adversarial robustness are not robust enough.
-Continuous research on identifying robust features can provide new design approaches for defense \cite{zhang2019defense, lopes2019improving}. \textbf{Preserving maliciousness:} There are specific constraints and limitations with research in adversarial machine learning for malware.
-The major constraint is ensuring the preservation of the malicious functionality of applications.
-This fundamental constraint makes it harder to implement new ideas.
-Proposing attacks that can preserve the functionality of apps is another open research field.
-Similarly, the research community also needs systematic and automatic methods to ensure functionality preservation with perturbation.
+\textbf{Adversarial machine learning and interpretability:} Machine learning classifiers, when subjected to adversarial attacks, often make erroneous decisions with very high confidence.
+This is a significant issue, especially considering that these attacks are entirely unknown forms.
+Consequently, building robust and resilient models to withstand such attacks is a challenging task.
+The main question thus lies in understanding why classifiers trained to generalize well to unseen data succumb to small perturbations.
+Only by understanding the root cause can we devise effective solutions.
+Future research, hence, should focus on understanding the paradigm of adversarial vulnerability.
+Gathering theoretical or empirical evidence on why machine learning algorithms behave unexpectedly to adversarial attacks will provide essential design techniques for defenders.
+In this regard, exploring the intersection of adversarial learning and machine learning explainability can provide compelling insights \cite{zheng2020understanding}.
+This could involve developing new methods for visualizing and interpreting adversarial attacks or devising novel metrics for quantifying the interpretability of a model under attack.